Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 The three miles of trails at Hemlock Bluffs Nature Preserve in Cary aren’t the only draw to this awesome forest.
 This 140-acre park contains nearly 200 Eastern Hemlock trees that are something of an anomaly for the area.
 There is also a great children’s area, a cool recycled art garden, and the 3,700-square-foot Stevens Nature Center here.

-Back to hiking, you can choose from the Chestnut Oak Loops (1.2 miles), Swift Creek Loop (0.8), Beech Tree Cove (0.9), West Hemlock Overlook (0.7).
+Back to hiking, you can choose from the Chestnut Oak Loops (1.2 miles), Swift Creek Loop (0.8), Beech Tree Cove (0.9), and West Hemlock Overlook (0.7).
 The Hemlock Bluffs is a great hike near Raleigh!

 Read More: The Mayton in Cary (+ 7 Things We Love About Staying Here!)